Rhodia (company): Eco Services

-In 2010, Eco Services posted turnover of €251 million, which accounts for 32% of the Acetow & Eco Services activities’ revenue.
+In 2010, Eco Services posted a turnover of €251 million, which accounts for 32% of the Acetow & Eco Services activities’ revenue.

 Energy Services

 Energy Services is responsible for energy supplies and the management of Rhodia's projects to reduce greenhouse gas emissions.
-Energy management embraces the purchasing, production and sale of energy.
-In the field of purchasing, mainly of gas and electricity, Energy Services managed €630 million of energy purchases in 2009,68% of which was for Rhodia's own needs, while the remaining 32% was for third parties, notably for the Group's partners in its joint ventures.
+Energy management embraces the purchasing, production, and sale of energy.
+In the field of purchasing, mainly of gas and electricity, Energy Services managed €630 million of energy purchases in 2009, 68% of which were for Rhodia's own needs, while the remaining 32% were for third parties, notably for the Group's partners in its joint ventures.

-In France, Rhodia is the second biggest industrial buyer of gas and one of the top ten purchasers of electricity.
+In France, Rhodia is the second-biggest industrial buyer of gas and one of the top ten purchasers of electricity.

 Energy Services has invested in biogas technology by acquiring the Econcern group's share of six biogas production pilots in China and Vietnam.

-With revenues of €203 million in 2010, Energy Services represents 4% of the Rhodia Group's turnover and operates four industrial plants in Brazil, China, France and Vietnam.
+With revenues of €203 million in 2010, Energy Services represents 4% of the Rhodia Group's turnover and operates four industrial plants in Brazil, China, France, and Vietnam.

 In 2010, Rhodia Energy Services developed its "Climate Care" solutions for the production of energy from renewable biological materials.
-Two biogas projects in China, Vietnam and the partnership between the private company Paraiso and Eco Services in Brazil have provided an opportunity to develop a biomass project based on bagasse.
+Two biogas projects in China, and Vietnam and the partnership between the private company Paraiso and Eco Services in Brazil have provided an opportunity to develop a biomass project based on bagasse.